Air Gallet: Gameplay

 Air Gallet is a vertical-scrolling shooter game, with its gameplay being similar to titles like Raiden (1990).
-Its plot involves a terrorist organization which, in addition to destroying major cities worldwide, forces news stations to brainwash the world's population with propaganda stories.
-The players, who are part of a rebelling organization, are sent out to stop them.
+Its plot involves a coup by Blue Star, a faction of the JSDF.
+The players, who are part of the opposing military forces, are sent out to stop first them, then a similar coup in Germany, and finally the cult backing the coups.

-Players traverse through six automatically-scrolling stages, set in locations such as harbors, forests, and Tokyo Tower.
+Players traverse through six automatically scrolling stages, set in locations such as harbors, forests, and Tokyo Tower.
 The objective is to make it to the end by destroying waves of enemies and avoiding projectiles.
 Each level concludes in a boss fight against an enemy aircraft.
 Players can upgrade their fighter jet by collecting four matching power capsules.
 Weapons include a laser, a support drone, homing missiles, machine guns, and a spread shot.
 Each weapon can be upgraded four times; should the player die, their weapon level reverts to zero.
 Players can also pick up star-shaped medals that cycle through different point values, and two varieties of smart bombs that either clear the screen of enemies or provide a focused, narrow attack.